BroFish007/authn-authz-examples/back-end-opt01/README.md

-# Front End Option #1
+# Back End Option #1

 ## Synopsis
 - Node.js using the Koa framework
-- Federated login using Okta developer account
+- Assumes the UI did a federated login using Auth0 developer account
-- Roles are passed to the back-end in the HTTP header

 ## Installation
+`npm install`

+## Launching The Proof-of-Concept
+`nodemon app.js`

 ## Project Creation
 The following are the steps to create the project.